sanger-pathogens/Unicycler/README.md

 More information on the Illumina-only assembly process is described in the steps below.

-### Read correction

-Unicycler uses SPAdes' built-in read correction step before assembling the Illumina reads.
-This can be disabled with `--no_correct` if your Illumina reads are very high quality or you've already performed read QC.

 ### SPAdes assembly

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">